developer-portal/content/tools/vagrant/vagrant-plugins.md

 `vagrant-registration` plugin for Vagrant allows developers to easily register their guests for updates on systems with a subscription model (like Red Hat Enterprise Linux).

-This plugin would run register action on vagrant up before any provisioning and unregister on vagrant halt or vagrant destroy.
+This plugin would run register action on vagrant up before any provisioning and unregister on `vagrant halt` or `vagrant destroy`.
 The actions then call the registration capabilities that have to be provided for given OS.

 More information [on the project page](https://github.com/projectatomic/adb-vagrant-registration).